Last Updated on November 15, 2025 by Emma Fajcz | Published: April 2, 2019

 Be careful with impersonators that come with only mayonnaise and ketchup, and ask about the sauce beforehand.
 Don’t expect an overly spicy flavor, but rather a bold and savory mixture of paprika and garlic sauce.

-Where to find them: Rekons, in the Sant Antoni neighborhood, are known for their artisanal empanadas, but their cazuela de bravas has a sauce that is unreplicable.
-Open from 10 a.m. to 12 a.m. every day and always bustling with locals at peak times, be sure to get there before the lunch and dinner rush if you don’t want to be left out.
+Where to Find Them: Empanadas Rekons, in the Sant Antoni neighborhood, are known for their artisanal empanadas, but their cazuela de bravas has a sauce that is inimitable.
+Open from 10 am to 12 am every day and always bustling with locals at peak times, be sure to get there before the lunch and dinner rush if you don’t want to be left out.
+Here’s more places to eat the best patatas bravas in Barcelona!

-In Catalan the word entrepà literally means, “between bread.”
-The bread these sandwiches come between can be anything from slices to a soft baguette, but it is the ingredients between the bread that really matters.
+This delicious Catalan sandwich can be filled with almost anything!
+The name entrepà literally means, “between bread” in Catalan.
+The bread used can be anything from slices to a soft baguette, but it is the ingredients between the bread that really matters.

-Where to find them: The classic Barcelona establishment, Bo de B. For years they’ve specialized in salads and sandwiches packed with flavor and ready to take to the beach just steps away.
+Where to Find Them: Go to the classic Barcelona establishment, Bo de B. For years they’ve specialized in salads and sandwiches packed with flavor and ready to take to the beach just steps away.
 These sandwiches are literally bursting at the bun with ingredients ranging from smoked salmon to black beans and rice, and of course a range of sauces to add.
 The bottom line?
 This is not your average bocadillo.

-Insider’s Tip: There is almost always a line at prime lunch time, so plan accordingly!
+Insider’s Tip: There is almost always a line at Bo de B during prime lunch time, so plan accordingly!

 3. Bikini

 No, we aren’t talking about what you wear to the beach!
-This ubiquitous sandwich owes its name to none other than a Barcelona nightclub called Sala Bikini.
+This ubiquitous sandwich owes its name to a Barcelona nightclub called Sala Bikini.

 In the 50s, aside from being a hot spot for music and dancing, they served a version of the French croque monsieur and it became known as simply “the bikini.”
 Its popularity gradually took over and the sandwich gained a name for itself outside the club.
 They are the perfect mid-morning pick-me-up to grab when your energy gets low as you explore the city!